 It shall further be the policy of the Board of Trustees to solicit competitive bids from all local banking institutions on a periodic basis to maximize the return on cash and to facilitate the financial operations of the College.
 The Board of Trustees, by law, is granted decision-making authority for the institution's investment management plan; therefore, the specific terms and conditions of each banking contract shall be approved by the Board of Trustees.
 The College shall provide the Board statements of institutional cash balances and other investments annually accompanying the distribution of the financial statements of the College.
-Investment principal originated.
+Investment returns will accrue to the general ledger purpose and unit code from which the original investment principal originated.